Information gain and measurement disturbance for quantum agents: Measurement as a Unitary

-Figure \ref{fig:CMI} plots $I_c$ for $\hat{U}_{\text{SL}}\left(\theta\right)$ between the initial system state and post-interaction memory state.
+Here $H_s(\cdot)$ is the Shannon entropy, $X$ is the set of initial system states, and $Y$ being the projections of the post-interaction memory state.
 Unlike von Neumann-type unitaries, $\hat{U}_{\text{SL}}\left(\theta\right)$ generates correlations between the initial system state and post-interaction memory state on all three Pauli bases.
 It is important to note that although correlations for all three Pauli bases can be stored in the quantum memory due to the \qmeasurement{}, they are not all simultaneously extractable as classical information due to the uncertainty principle given in TQM.
-On the other hand, an agent interested in processing states quantum mechanically will find its memory to be a more complete representation of the state $\psi$ by using the sensor $\hat{U}_{\text{SL}}\left(\theta=0\right)$.
+On the other hand, an agent interested in processing states quantum mechanically will find its memory state to be a more complete representation of the state $\psi$ by using the sensor $\hat{U}_{\text{SL}}\left(\theta=\pi/2\right)$.